ServiceStack/redis-windows/README.md

     --service-stop

 This will stop the Redis service.
-Upon successful termination a success message will be displayed and Redis will exit.
+Upon successful termination, a success message will be displayed and Redis will exit.

 For instance: